rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 I plan to return to gotchas in next post as IMO developers interact with gotchas very differently.

 _side_note_start
-**There is a planet** (not in our galaxy) where all programming abstractions are treated with respect.
+**There is a planet** (not in our galaxy) where all programming abstractions and types are treated with respect.
 Unsound abstractions and incorrect implementation are removed and replaced.
 The cognitive effort of programming on this planet is low.  &#127776;
 _side_note_end

 ## Germane cost of FP